wikimedia/machinelearning-liftwing-inference-services/revscoring/README.md

-# enwiki-goodfaith KFServer
+# Revscoring InferenceServices that use a KFServing Model Server

-Custom KFServing model running the enwiki-goodfaith revscoring model
+This is how we serve [revscoring](https://github.com/wikimedia/revscoring) models using [KFServing](https://github.com/kubeflow/kfserving).

-## Deploy a custom image InferenceService using the command line
+## Deploy a revscoring InferenceService using the command line

 ### Setup